lundstrj/mailbox/README.md

 ## Code
 The code can be found in this repo, you want the `main.py` file.
 Stick that (and `settings.py`) on a Pico W (or WH) and watch it go.
-I have taken some care to handle setups wich are different from my own (you don't need all of my sensors, the buzzer, nor the LEDs).
+I have taken some care to handle setups which are different from my own (you don't need all of my sensors, the buzzer, nor the LEDs).
 You can also configure the pins to match your setup by editing the `settings.yaml` file.

+_This code base is currently rather light on the comments, but it is only a few hundred lines of code and most of it is pretty clearly labeled_

 The code is split into two main parts:
 1. initialization / setup